 - Make sure you have a connection to the internet.
 The estimated times below are based on a 10mbit upload and 50 mbit download network connection.
 If you have a different internet speed then the estimated times will vary a lot.

 - Be prepared to download a few Gigabytes.
 Here are the biggest parts:

 - CUDA Toolkit: ~1 GByte (optional)

-- Ensure that you have about 20 Gigabytes of free space on your computer disks
+- Make sure that you have about 20 Gigabytes of free space on your computer disks

 - You need an Administrator Account on your computer1.
 And i believe it is very useful to login as Administrator when you are installing the tools.
 Otherwise Windows tends to install the software at weird places (at least at places where the build environment never looks at)

 1: If you prefer to setup everything with a normal user account, then please be prepared that occasionally an installer will prompt you for the Administrator password.